bijuabraham/iconcmoImporter/README.md

 Import the csv file into IconCMO using IconCMO API
-API Documentation for ICONCMO available at https://secure1.iconcmo.com/developer/ For picture loading, images are loaded tin a folder with the id as filename
+API Documentation for ICONCMO available at https://secure1.iconcmo.com/developer/ For picture loading, images are loaded into a folder with the id as filename